brendt/stitcher.io/src/content/blog/2018-10-24-array-merge-vs+.md

 "Hang on", I hear you say, "isn't that what `array_merge_recursive` is supposed to do?".

 Here we have a case of unfortunate naming.
-Please don't be surprised!
-It's PHP after all.
+Please don't be surprised—it's PHP, after all.

-See, `array_merge` will merge nested arrays by overriding matching elements.
+See, `array_merge` will merge matching elements by overriding them.
-`array_merge_recursive` on the other hand will keep both elements, and merge them in a new array.
+`array_merge_recursive` on the other hand will keep both elements, and merge them in a new array, keeping both values.

 This is what our previous example would look like, using `array_merge_recursive`: